Marcel Roșca

 Marcel Roșca ([marˈtʃel ˈroʃka]; born 18 October 1943) is a retired Romanian pistol shooter.
-He competed in the individual 25 m rapid-fire event at the 1964 and 1968 Olympics and won a silver medal in 1968, placing sixth in 1964.
-He also won three team medals at the world championships in 1966, 1970 and 1974.
+He competed in the individual 25 m rapid-fire event at the 1964 (Tokyo) and 1968 (Mexico) Olympics and won a silver medal in 1968, placing sixth at the former.
+He also won three team medals at the World Championships in 1966, 1970, and 1974.
+In 1969 he won the silver medal at the European Championships in Plzen, Czechoslovakia, at 25m Rapid Fire Pistol Men.

 Biography

 Roșca was born in a family of singers and always wanted to become one.
 In 1968, he graduated from the Theatrical Arts Academy, but instead of pursuing a theatrical career, he became chief officer of the Traffic Division of the Bucharest Police.

 In 1970, he was a winner of the X Factor TV show "Star without name".
 After that he sang as a bass with the Romanian National Opera before defecting to West Germany in 1984.